zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 1. After specifying all the mandatory details, click **VALIDATE LOCATIONS**.

-    You will see green check marks against Java Home Directory and Node.js Home Directory fields as  confirmation that the locations are validated successfully.
+    You will see green check marks next to the Java Home Directory and Node.js Home Directory fields as confirmation that the locations are validated successfully.

 2. Click **Continue to Installation Options**.